Table of Contents

 Details: Falls Lake is a beautiful subalpine lake in the Coquihalla Summit Recreation Area.
 The trail starts at the same place as Zoa Peak.
 Winter or summer, Falls Lake is the perfect place to take a quick break during a long drive along the Coquihalla Highway.

-It’s a short and easy hike into a rewarding view across the expansive lake.
+It’s a short and easy hike into a rewarding view across the expansive Falls Lake.

 Link: Read more here.